Why You Should Attend

-Hear from an experienced faculty, including attorneys, an underwriter, and a member of the Securities and Exchange Commission staff, who will analyze the nuts and bolts of an initial public offering.
+Hear from an experienced faculty, including attorneys, underwriters, and a member of the Securities and Exchange Commission staff, who will analyze the nuts and bolts of an initial public offering.
 The speakers will guide you through the initial public offering process and highlight issues presented by new regulations and the current state of the market.

 What You Will Learn